bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - [ ] Challenge is written but needs QA :pencil:
 - [ ] Challenge needs to be written :pencil2:

+---

 ###React Challenges:###

 - [X] **JSX**
   - [X] Create a simple JSX element
+  - [X] Add Comments in JSX
+  - [X] Add a CSS class with the className property
+  - [ ] Add inline styles
+  - [ ] Create Nested HTML
+  - [X] Create an element using React.createElement (do we need to keep this?)
   - [X] Create a new element with composition
-  - [X] Add a CSS class with the className property
-  - [X] Create an element using React.createElement
-  - [X] Add Comments in JSX
 - [X] **Rendering**
   - [X] Render an HTML element to the DOM
   - [X] Render a component to the DOM